 Posts by Frank E. Nothaft

 Frank E. Nothaft is Freddie Mac’s chief economist.
 Nothaft is responsible for forecasts, research and analysis of the macroeconomy, housing and mortgage markets.
 He is also involved in affordable lending analysis and policy issues affecting the housing finance industry.
-He reports directly to Freddie Mac’s SVP of Economics and Strategy Ed Golding.

 Whether by cutting their interest rate or shortening their loan term, homeowners today continue to strengthen their fiscal house.
 In fact, more than three in four borrowers who refinance their home mortgage are keeping their loan balance about the same or reducing it.